Graduate Research Opportunity

 Application materials

 The van Gestel lab and the Johnson lab at Texas Tech University are seeking a highly motivated student interested in studying plant responses to global change.
 The student will be involved in a warming experiment on the western Antarctic Peninsula, one of few places in Antarctica where plants can grow.
-Mosses are the dominant plants in Antarctica.
 The overarching question is how warming ultimately affects carbon balance: will Antarctic ecosystems become more of a carbon sink or source with warming?
 What moss species are the most strongly affected?
-How can ecosystem fluxes measured in the field be scaled to photosynthetic rates of individual species of moss?
+How is gene expression of mosses altered by warming.
 These and other questions will be addressed.

 Pending logistical constraints in terms of travel, the student will be conducting field and lab work in Antarctica for part of the austral summer.